FeedMincPls/Disable-Vanilla-Advancements-and-Recipes/README.md

 1. Close the game(server) and remove datapack
 2. Restart the game(server) and enter the command "/reload"
 # Attention
-Since game version 1.19, a lightweight branch version "Disable_Vanilla_Lite" has been released.
-This version may encounter compatibility issues with datapacks use the "minecraft" namespace to add advancements or recipes.
+Since game version 1.19, a lightweight branch version "Disable_Vanilla_Lite" will be released.
+This version has a smaller file size, but may encounter compatibility issues with datapacks use the "minecraft" namespace to add advancements or recipes.
 If you encounter such issues, please use the regular version.